Requested Style Conflicts With Requested Output Format

 1. Warmth requested inside a fixed-key schema

-2. Creative voice + machine-readable goal
+2. Creative voice plus machine-readable goal

-3. No declared winner if they conflict
+3. No declared winner when they conflict

 How to spot it: the JSON shape cannot express what you actually need.

-5. Conflicting cues in the prompt
+5. Conflicting cues in one prompt

 Before you change anything

-- Identify your real consumer: a parser, a human, or both?
+• Identify your real consumer: a parser, a human, or both.

-- Decide whether one pass can satisfy both or whether you need a pipeline.
+• Decide whether one pass can satisfy both, or whether you need a pipeline.

-- Plan to drop the weaker constraint entirely if necessary.
+• Be ready to drop the weaker constraint entirely if necessary.

 Information to collect

-- Output that fails one constraint or both.
+• A sample output that fails one constraint or both.

-- Which constraint is non-negotiable.
+• Which constraint is non-negotiable.

 Shortest path to fix